openapi-json-schema-tools/openapi-json-schema-generator/README.md

 #### OpenAPI v3.1.0 support
 OpenAPI v3.1.0 specification support includes these new/updated 2020-12 json schema keywords:
-1. type (array of types supported in addition to one non-array value)
+1. const: only string values are working because of bugs in swagger parser
-2. const: only string values are working because of bugs in swagger parser
+2. contains
-3. contains
+3. dependentRequired
-4. dependentRequired
+4. dependentSchemas
-5. dependentSchemas
+5. else
-6. else
+6. if
-9. if
+7. maxContains
-10. maxContains
+8. minContains
-11. minContains
+9. patternProperties
-12. patternProperties
+10. prefixItems
-13. prefixItems
+11. propertyNames
-14. propertyNames
+12. then
-15. then
+13. type (array of types supported in addition to one non-array value)
-16. unevaluatedItems
+14. unevaluatedItems
-17. unevaluatedProperties
+15. unevaluatedProperties

-Note: these features can also be seen in the generator documentation [schema features](docs/generators/python.md##schema-feature)
+Note: these features can also be seen in the generator documentation [schema features](docs/generators/python.md#schema-feature)

 ### Build Projects